 Take advantage of the online world

-Nowadays, almost every online store has a whish list to which you can add the products you desire.
+Nowadays, almost every online store has a whishlist to which you can add the products you desire.
 I have various whish lists saved and I check them periodically to see how the price is changing.
-I’ve managed to get some great deals by following online stores and there are even those that send you an email when your favorite items are on sale.
+I’ve managed to get some great deals by following online stores.
+There are even those that send you an email when your favorite items are on sale.
 I’ve also made a custom of reading and watching reviews of the products I need because they can provide me with a clear picture of what to expect.
 When I read a review I always start with the bad reviews first.
 In the marketing world, an unsatisfied customer equals ten satisfied customers.

 Tailor your budget to make room for prepping costs

 Including your prepping costs in the monthly budget is a must if you want to handle unexpected costs.
-If you don’t have a monthly budget, you’re doing something wrong or maybe you are rich, therefore, you don’t need to read this article anymore.
+If you don’t have a monthly budget, you’re doing something wrong.
+Maybe you are rich, therefore, you don’t need to read this article anymore.
 I’ve developed the habit of setting aside a certain amount of money every paycheck or project I get.
-I also have a sale budget that I keep for certain times of the year (major holidays) and I try to increase it with every opportunity that comes my way.
-Creating a budget and monitoring it closely helps enormously with the prepping costs and in time, you will learn where you can cut corners to have a little extra left for your prepping projects.
+I also have a sale budget that I keep for certain times of the year like major holidays.
+My goal is to increase it with every opportunity that comes my way.
+Creating a budget and monitoring it closely helps enormously with the prepping costs and in time.
+You will learn where you can cut corners to have a little extra left for your prepping projects.
 Even cutting back on a few cups of Starbucks coffee a month can free up a significant amount of money that you could spend elsewhere.

 Suggested reading: Useful strategies to pay down debt